SATE-Lab/Redit-Benchmark/README.md

 - The `Coordinator` is responsible for assigning tasks and noting that a `Worker` completes its tasks in a reasonable amount of time, and recycles if not.

-- Each `worker` process requests a task from the `Coordinator`, reads the task's input from one or more files, executes the task, and writes the task's output to one or more files.
+- Each `worker` process requests a task from the `Coordinator`, reads the task's input from one or more mapreduce.files, executes the task, and writes the task's output to one or more mapreduce.files.

 ### Role